 Repeat this over and over until the wreath is full.
 The more strips you add, the fuller it will be.

-I used a plaid fabric that I found on sale at Joanns.
-It was on sale for 60 perfect off which is always fabulous.
-You can use any fabric you wish.
-This can make a really great addition to your fall decor.
+I used a plaid fabric that I found in my fabric stash!
+But you can use any fabric you wish.
+This will be a really great addition to your fall decor.

 Like videos?
 Please subscribe to my YouTube Channel so you don’t miss out on any future video tutorials!

 How to Make a Fabric Wreath for Fall